 An extensive range of surveying field equipment is available for use in student practical exercises and research projects.
 The equipment is also available for hire by other university departments when not required by School staff or students.

-The School of Surveying employs two full time staff to manage and maintain its computer systems.
-The school of surveying has two computer suites for undergraduate and graduate student use, a dedicated research lab, plus a number of other student computers for Post Graduate and Honours students.
+The School of Surveying has two large computer labs for undergraduate and graduate student use, a dedicated research lab, plus a number of other student computers for postgraduate and honours students.

 While the School of Surveying does not have chemical or biological hazards we still have incidents caused by situations and actions.